neilhkim/nf1-loss-pi3k-inhibitor-resistance-rnaseq/README.md

 # NF1 Loss Drives PI3Kα Inhibitor Resistance - RNA-seq Reanalysis (GSE207514)

-This repo is an **independent reanalysis** of public RNA-seq data from **GSE207514**.
+This repo is an **independent reanalysis** of public RNA-seq data from **[GSE207514](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE207514)**, provided as part of the study by Auf der Maur et. al, Cell Rep Med, 2023 ([PMID: 37044095](https://pubmed.ncbi.nlm.nih.gov/37044095/)).

-All wet-lab experiments were performed by the original study.
+While the authors present a large and multi-modal study, which delivers an insightful story, the analysis details for the GSE207514 (T47D RNA-seq) dataset are not provided.

+This repository reconstructs the complete RNA-seq workflow from the raw FASTQ files, including
+- Read processing (STAR + featureCounts),
+- DESeq2 modeling,
+- Visualization (PCA, volcano plots, heatmaps), and
+- Pathway-level exploration (Hallmark/Reactome GSEA + KEGG via Pathview),
+as well as an **explicit three-contrast design** for this dataset:

+These three contrasts correspond to:
+1. CTRL_BYL vs CTRL_Veh – drug effect in NF1-intact cells.
+2. NF1_Veh vs CTRL_Veh – baseline transcriptional effect of NF1 loss.
+3. NF1_BYL vs CTRL_BYL – NF1-mediated resistance under PI3Kα inhibition.

+The original paper does not explicitly describe this three-contrast design for the T47D RNA-seq subset; here it is made explicit to clarify the experimental logic.

+Through this, I was able to highlight detailed features such as the FOXO-associated inhibitor response in CTRL cells, reflecting a classical stress program induced by PI3K inhibition, and persistent MAPK, E2F, MYC, and G2M activity in NF1-KO cells under the inhibition, which act as bypass mechanisms that sustain proliferation.

+While the original study does not specify the methods, I use STAR, featureCounts for alignment and quantification.
+For differential expression, I use DESeq2, while the authors have used edgeR (see Tables S6 and S7 of the paper).
+I also use Hallmark and Reactome gene sets for pathway-level enrichment analysis, while the authors used Hallmark and MsigDB (see Figure S3 of the paper).

+Using alternative methods where the authors' method is known helps validate the robustness and reproducibility of their reported findings.

+---

 This project aims to:

-- **Demonstrates my skills** in RNA-seq analysis (DESeq2, GSEA, Pathview, visualization) on a real oncology signaling dataset.
+- **Demonstrates my skills** in RNA-seq analysis (STAR alignment, DESeq2, GSEA, Pathview, visualization) on a real oncology signaling dataset.
-- **Reproduce and validate the authors' main conclusions** about NF1-loss-mediated resistance to the PI3Kα inhibitor alpelisib.
+- **Reproduce and validate the authors' main conclusions** about NF1-loss-mediated resistance to the PI3Kα inhibitor Alpelisib.
-- **Provide additional analyses** not shown in the authors' paper by:
+- **Provide an enhanced analysis** compared to the original study by:
-  - Performing PCA analysis
-    - *Showing the degree of clustering between tested conditions.*
-  - Inspecting heatmaps of top DE genes to visualize FOXO-like drug response programs under the inhibitor.
-    - *Providing a clear view of condition-specific expression shifts.*
   - Emphasizing KRAS/MAPK vs PI3K signaling using Hallmark + Reactome GSEA and KEGG overlays.
-    - *I use the current msigdbr gene sets, which provide Hallmark and Reactome but not KEGG (the original paper analyzed Hallmark and KEGG pathways, with only limited use of Reactome).*
+  - Inspecting heatmaps of top DE genes to visualize FOXO-like drug response programs under Alpelisib (BYL719; the PI3Kα drug used in the study).
+    - *This level of ranked-gene expression patterning is not shown in the original figures and adds a clear view of condition-specific expression shifts.*

 ## Background